Lobster fishing will face restrictions to try to save whales

 The lobster industry has been successful in recent years, with heavy hauls of the crustaceans to the docks and strong prices for them at markets.
 However, the industry has also had to contend with volatile foreign markets and the economic impact of the coronavirus pandemic, which hit the seafood sector hard.

-The U.S. lobster fishery is mostly in Maine, and the Maine Lobstermen’s Association has been one of the lead groups arguing in favor of whale protections that the industry can live with.
-The group’s executive director, Patrice McCarron, said Tuesday the organization was still digesting the new rules and couldn’t comment on them yet.
+The U.S. lobster fishery is mostly in Maine, and the Maine Lobstermen’s Association has been one of the lead groups arguing in favor of whale protections the industry can live with.

-McCarron said in July that the industry was “very anxious to know what the rules actually say” because they will result in changes to lobster fishing.
+The group’s executive director, Patrice McCarron, said in July that the industry was “very anxious to know what the rules actually say” because they will result in changes to lobster fishing.

+The new rules make a 950-square-mile area of the Gulf of Maine, a key fishing area, essentially off limits to lobster fishing from October to January.
+That puts lobstermen at risk, said Crystal Canney, executive director of Protect Maine’s Fishing Heritage Foundation.
+She said the rules could also make lobster fishing more dangerous by requiring more traps per trawl.

+“Instead of saving right whales, what this decision has done is endanger not only the livelihoods of many of our lobstermen and women, but also their lives,” Canney said.

 Right whales were once abundant off the East Coast, but they were decimated by hunting during the commercial whaling era.
 They’ve been listed as endangered since 1970, and conservationists have sounded the alarm about high mortality and low reproduction in the remaining population in recent years.